 Message Status Lamp Warring Lamp > 2800 Hours The Power will Turn Off After 3000 Hours The lamp has been in operation for 2800 hours.
 Install a new lamp for optimal performance.
-If the projector is normally run with "Economic Mode" selected (See "Economic Mode (off)" on page 34), you may continue to operate the projector until the 2950 hour lamp warning appears.
+If the projector is normally run with "Economic Mode" selected (See "Economic Mode (off)" on page 38), you may continue to operate the projector until the 2950 hour lamp warning appears.
+Change The Lampl Lamp > 2950 Hours The Power will Turn Off After 3000 Hours The lamp has been in operation for 2950 hours.
+A new lamp should be fitted to avoid the inconvenience of shutdown when the projector runs out of lamp time.
 Change The Lamp!
-Lamps > 2950 Hours The Power will Turn Off After 3000 Hours The lamp has been in operation for 2950 hour.
-A new lamp should be fitted to avoid the inconvenience when the projector runs out of lamp time.
-Charge The Large!
-Large > 3000 Hours Out Of Large Usage time The lamp has been in operation for over 3000 hours.
+Lamp > 3000 Hours Out Of Lamp Usage time The lamp has been in operation for over 3000 hours.
 This message will flash in the center of the screen for about 30 seconds together with the Lamp indicator lighting up red for 40 seconds.
 Out Of Lamp Usage Time Power Off Automatically To Protect Your Projector Change Lamp And Reset The Lamp Timer If this warning message displays, the projector will shutdown in 40 seconds.
 The lamp MUST be replaced before the projector will operate normally.